ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 They build a file containing the following for each test case:
 * a test case name
 * a list of positional argument values for the process test case
-* a list of keyword arguments values for the process test case
+* a list of keyword argument values for the process test case
 * the endpoints your new process (Dead Parrot) will use, plus faked data for each endpoint for that test case

 Meanwhile, your developers are building the Dead Parrot process itself.